 There is a broad circumvention prohibition, which means deposits from non-Russian entities on behalf of Russian persons or entities will also be prohibited.
-In its Frequently Asked Questions, the European Commission clarifies that legal persons established outside of Russia fall within the scope of the prohibition if their ultimate beneficial owner does so.

 Credit Rating Services

 Regulation (EU) 2022/428 of 15 March 2022 introduces a prohibition as of 15 April 2022 on the provision of credit rating services, as well as of access to any subscription services in relation to credit rating activities to any Russian national or natural person residing in Russia or any entity or body established in Russia.
 An exception applies with respect to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State.